Alan Caillou: Biography

 Alan Lyle-Smythe was born in Surrey, England.
 Prior to World War II, he served with the Palestine Police from 1936 to 1939 and learned the Arabic language.
 He was awarded an MBE in June 1938.
 He married Aliza Sverdova in 1939, then studied acting from 1939 to 1941.

 In January 1940, Lyle-Smythe was commissioned in the Royal Army Service Corps.
 Due to his linguistic skills, he transferred to the Intelligence Corps and served in the Western Desert, in which he used the surname "Caillou" (the French word for 'pebble') as an alias.

 He was captured in North Africa, imprisoned and threatened with execution in Italy, then escaped to join the British forces at Salerno.
 He was then posted to serve with the partisans in Yugoslavia.
 He wrote about his experiences in the book The World is Six Feet Square (1954).
 He was promoted to captain and awarded the Military Cross in 1944.

 Following the war, he returned to the Palestine Police from 1946 to 1947, then served as a Police Commissioner in British-occupied Italian Somaliland from 1947 to 1952, where he was recommissioned a captain.
 He wrote about this experience in the memoir Sheba Slept Here.

-After work as a District Officer in Somalia and professional hunter, Lyle-Smythe travelled to Canada, where he worked as a hunter and then became an actor on Canadian television.
+After working as a District Officer in Somalia and as a professional hunter, Lyle-Smythe moved to Canada, where he worked as a hunter and then became an actor on Canadian television.